eversport/pyro-form/README.md

   return <input {...props} {...core} />
 }
 ```

+But you can also stay classy with render props

 ``` jsx harmony
 // Wrap a simple input with the field (PyroField recognices events and pulls there value automatically)